How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 That is not someone we want to be in a long-distance relationship with or any relationship with you- we need to have consistent communication.
 A way to make things more exciting and fun is thinking of new ways to communicate, maybe writing him a handwritten letter.
 It’s so sweet and super romantic.

+Maybe one day, you take pictures of yourself throughout the day and pretend like he’s with you a day in your life.
+Perhaps you send him little videos of yourself throughout the day.
 Maybe you shoot him an email, perhaps you send him gifts, or you know, have something sent to his doorstep, send him dinner, and wait at the door when he comes home, whatever it is.
 Think of creative and full things and something that will make him smile.
 Take it beyond texting and the phone and Skype.

 That’s not something you would do if your boyfriend weren’t long-distance.
 If you guys were in the same city, and that’s draining and exhausting, it’s not about quantity.
 It’s about quality.
 So, make sure when you connect.
-It is a quality connection, and you are clearing out everything else that’s going on and taking the time to focus on the other person and connect to them.
+It is a quality connection; you are clearing out everything else that’s going on and taking the time to focus on the other person and connect to them.

 18. Try It In The End